awsdocs/amazon-s3-userguide/doc_source/aws-usage-report.md

   + The amount of data associated with restorations from S3 Glacier Deep Archive, S3 Glacier, STANDARD\_IA, or ONEZONE\_IA storage, in bytes

 **Tip**
 For detailed information about every request that Amazon S3 receives for your objects, turn on server access logging for your buckets\.
-For more information, see [Logging requests with server access logging](ServerLogs.md)\.
+For more information, see [Logging requests using server access logging](ServerLogs.md)\.

 You can download a usage report as an XML or a comma\-separated values \(CSV\) file\.
 The following is an example CSV usage report opened in a spreadsheet application\.